osamaemumba/purview-poc/README.md

   * In case of success status code return, the script creates the resources
   * In case of status code 500 return, the script does 15 retries, with 1 minute wait each time
   * If APIs are still unresponsive, the deployment script completes the deployment without provisioning resources

+In this case, the optional step at the end of [Setup and Configure Purview](#setup-and-configure-purview) section can be followed to create the resources.